Why so scrawny, cat?

 The British author Reginald Horace Blyth wrote six volumes on haiku between 1963 and 1977.
-Here is a haiku Blyth liked:
+Here is a haiku that Blyth liked:

 Heh heh heh, heh heh heh.

-The hehs are spread over six lines in Arne Dørumsgaard's translation, if that matters.
-The original, Japanese poem was made right after a guest in a party farted.
-It is found in the Norwegian artist Arne Dorumsgaard's little book Om å gjendikte kinesisk poesi [About Re-creating Chinese Poetry] (1970).
+The hehs are spread over six lines in Arne Dørumsgaard's translation, if it matters.
+The original, Japanese poem was made right after a party guest farted.
+It is in the Norwegian artist Arne Dörumsgaard's little book Om å gjendikte kinesisk poesi [About Re-creating Chinese Poetry] (1970).

 In the book he reveals how he set about translating a great many poems from the Far East's poetry and lore without knowing the languages that most of them were made in.
-Instead he relied on translations that were well received by critics, and came up with well over twenty volumes of re-creations - and got two Norwegian literature prices and was made a honorary doctor at a university in Taiwan eventually [Norsk Wikipedia, s.v.
-"Arne Dørumsgaard"].
+Instead he relied on translations that were well received by critics, and came up with well over twenty volumes of re-creations - and got two Norwegian literature prices and was made a honorary doctor at a university in Taiwan eventually [Norsk Wikipedia, "Arne Dørumsgaard"].